- February 19, 2021

 - Category: Uncategorized

 The Plaintiff arrived in Australia from Iran as a teenager.
-She completed her senior year of High School in Brisbane in 1990 before commencing an engineering degree at Griffith University.
-This later changed to a double degree of engineering and information technology.
+She finished her senior year of High School in Brisbane in 1990 and started an engineering degree at Griffith University.
+She later changed to a dual degree of engineering, and information technology.
 As she had married and become pregnant with her first child in 1995 then second child in 1997, she was unable to complete her tertiary studies.

 Whilst the children were young, the Plaintiff worked with her husband in his IT company, performing mainly a administrative role.
-She eventually returned to study in medical science then changed her focus to a degree in nursing which she completed in February 2008.
-She then commenced employment with the Royal Brisbane Womens’ Hospital as a Registered Nurse with 4 days a week at first, then reducing her hours as she felt that she needed to spend more time with her young teenage children.
+She returned to study in medical science, but changed her focus to a degree in nursing and finished it in February 2008.
+She commenced employment with the Royal Brisbane Womens’ Hospital as a Registered Nurse but then reduced her hours as she felt that she needed to spend more time with her young teenage children.

 The Plaintiff’s injuries’ are as follows:-

 His Honour assessed this totalling to $15,750.00.